Djdefrag/Fapello.Downloader/README.md

 - [ ] Packaging   -> pyinstaller

 ## How to use. 👨‍💻
-* Execute FapelloDownloader.exe
 * Copy the Fapello link of interest (for example: https://fapello.com/mia-kha***/)
 * Paste the copied link in FapelloDownloader textbox
 * Press Download button
 * Wait for the download to complete
-* A folder named with the name associated with the downloaded link will be created in the FapelloDownloader directory (for example FapelloDownloader/mia-kha***/)
+* A folder will be created with all images/videos

 ## Next steps. 🤫
 - [ ] Update libraries